wendelloliveiradev/design-patterns/src/behaviorals/state/README.md

 # Vending Machine State

-This repository solves the problem of having to perform multple actions depending on the internal class state.
+This repository solves the problem of having to change the object bihaviors depending on the internal object state.

 ## The Problem: